Evan-Kim2028/subgraph-query-portal/README.rst

 Tools
 ==========
-This project utilizes Subgraph endpoints from `Messari <https://subgraphs.messari.io>`__ and `Subgrounds <https://docs.playgrounds.network/>`__, an open-source Python library built by `Playgrounds <https://playgrounds.network/>`__.
+This project utilizes Subgraph endpoints from `Messari <https://messari.io/report/the-graph-foundation-awards-messari-usd12-5mm-in-first-ever-core-subgraph-developer-grant-to-build-and-standardize-subgraphs>`__ and `Subgrounds <https://docs.playgrounds.network/>`__, an open-source Python library built by `Playgrounds <https://playgrounds.network/>`__.
 Data is transformed using `Polars <https://github.com/pola-rs/polars>`__.

 Subgraphs
 ---------
 Subgraphs are custom APIs built on indexed blockchain data that can be queried using GraphQL endpoints.
+A list of Messari Endpoints can be found `here https://subgraphs.messari.io`__.

 Subgrounds
 ----------